Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 **[Siopa Worldwide](insert link to deployed website)** is a full-stack e-commerce application selling Irish goods around the globe.
-The website is designed to showcase the most popular Irish food and beverages.
-Users of the application can browse through our range of products before purchasing their favourites.
-The user can enter their personal details, delivery details and payment details when completing an order.
+The website is designed to showcase the most sought-after food and beverages known to Ireland.
+Users of the application can browse through our growing range of products before purchasing their favourites.
+The user will be prompted to enter their personal details, delivery details and payment details when completing an order.
 The user will then receive an order confirmation via email.
+Siopa Worldwide allows users to create an account, update items in their shopping bag, complete purchases and view their order history.